Auto-Linear Phenomenon in Subsurface Imaging: Discussion

+\textbf{\quad Limitation about the collection of real data. } Seismic surveys for collecting real data for FWI typically involve deploying an array of sensors, such as geophones or hydrophones, to record reflected and refracted seismic waves generated by controlled sources.
+However, the financial and computational demands, alongside the need for expert analysis, make acquiring extensive real datasets for supervised learning extremely difficult and expensive.
+To our knowledge, no open-source real-data dataset is available in seismic imaging.
+Due to the lack of labeled real datasets in subsurface geophysics, it is hard to train and evaluate our model on real data.

-Secondly, it is hard to train our model from scratch exclusively on real data due to the lack of labeled real data in subsurface geophysics.
-This is not just a limitation of our work, but a common limitation in the seismic inversion community.
-The concept of “Sim2Real” is a well-received technique to transfer knowledge learned in simulation to real data \cite{james2019sim}.
-To mitigate the gap between simulation and real scenarios, we have tested our model in velocity maps that yield physically realistic subsurface structures, i.e. Style-A and Style-B \cite{feng2021multiscale}.
+Simulated data plays a crucial role in this area's research, offering large-scale, clear datasets without noise.
+This is vital for analyzing complex relationships between seismic data and velocity maps.
+Despite challenges in training models solely on real data due to the lack of labeled real data in subsurface geophysics, this is a common limitation in the seismic inversion community.
+The “Sim2Real” technique is well-received to transfer knowledge learned in simulation to real data \cite{james2019sim}.
+To mitigate the gap between simulation and real scenarios, we also have tested our model in velocity maps that yield physically realistic subsurface structures, i.e., Style-A and Style-B \cite{feng2021multiscale}.
 Additionally, we have imposed noise to simulate more realistic measurement procedures.
-Our method demonstrated promising performance in both scenarios of realistic subsurface data and noisy seismic measurements.
-We will explore how to train the converter with purely unpaired data and further mitigate the knowledge gap when applying our proposed model to real data in our future work.
+Our method demonstrated promising performance in both scenarios.
+We will explore how to train the converter with purely unpaired data and mitigate the knowledge gap of real data in our future work.

+\textbf{Fixed grid solutions.} Our approach, along with many other data-driven methods using image-to-image translation or generative methods, duel the problem with a fixed grid.
+This contrasts with some physical-driven methods, which treat physical quantities as continuous functions.
+While physics-driven methods theoretically offer infinite resolution, they often produce overly smooth, low-resolution results in practice and struggle with large data sets and inter-dataset relationships.
+Conversely, although the computer vision method fixes the grid, at this fixed resolution, they can always achieve high-resolution results that surpass the physical method.
+The operator learning method presents a grid-free machine learning method; however, it still faces limitations (e.g., the requirements for the coverage of the input space, the smoothness of the output space, etc.), and the grid-based method is still the most adopted one of many scientific problems in both data-driven methods and traditional numerical solutions for PDEs.